Karlo Kamenar

-Karlo Kamenar (born 15 March 1994 Zagreb) is a Croatian professional footballer who plays as a midfielder for Bosnian Premier League club Zrinjski Mostar.
+Karlo Kamenar (born 15 March 1994 Zagreb) is a Croatian professional footballer who plays as a midfielder for Bosnian Premier League club Posušje.

 Club career

 Having passed through the ranks of the GNK Dinamo Zagreb youth academy, playing with the likes of Mateo Kovačić, Kamenar was moved to NK Lokomotiva's U19 side, where he completed his youth career without being subsequently given a senior contract with the club.
 He moved to third-tier NK Stupnik before moving on to second-tier NK Rudeš where, in his fourth season with the club, he achieved promotion to the Prva HNL, the first in the club's history.

 In July 2017, Kamenar made NK Rudeš club history by being the first player to score a top-tier goal for the club.

 Following a successful season at the club and good performances against higher-ranked teams, having scored 5 goals in 32 league matches, Kamenar was snapped up by NK Osijek in June 2018.

-In August 2020 he became a member of lithuanian FK Žalgiris.
+In August 2020, Kamenar became a member of lithuanian FK Žalgiris.
+In June 2023, Kamenar signed with Posušje.